aditya123473892/wagtail/Wagtail-core-meeting-notes.md

 **Tom Dyson**
 * Create a style guide for screenshots in docs
-* Move of roadmap to Trello
+* Move roadmap to Trello

 **Mikalai Radchuk**
 * Create meeting notes on Github wiki